leomccormack/SPARTA/README.md

  make
  ```

-Or for Visual Studio 2022 users (using x64 Native Tools Command Prompt as **administrator**; and also e.g., building LV2 and AAX versions):
+Or for Visual Studio 2022 users (using x64 Native Tools Command Prompt as **administrator**; e.g., also building LV2 and AAX versions):
 ```
-cmake -S . -B build -G "Visual Studio 17" -DBUILD_PLUGIN_FORMAT_LV2=1 -DBUILD_PLUGIN_FORMAT_AAX=1
+cmake -S . -B build -G "Visual Studio 17" -DSAF_PERFORMANCE_LIB=SAF_USE_INTEL_MKL_LP64 -DBUILD_PLUGIN_FORMAT_LV2=1 -DBUILD_PLUGIN_FORMAT_AAX=1
 cd build
 msbuild ALL_BUILD.vcxproj /p:Configuration=Release /m
 ```

 ## Building the plug-ins via Projucer (**deprecated**)

 You may also manually open each .jucer file with the Projucer App and click "Save Project".
-This will generate Visual Studio (2017) solution files, Xcode project files, Linux Makefiles (amd64), and Raspberry Pi Linux Makefiles (ARM), which are placed in:
+This will generate Visual Studio solution files, Xcode project files, Linux Makefiles (amd64), and Raspberry Pi Linux Makefiles (ARM), which are placed in:

 ```
 audio_plugins/_SPARTA_X_/make/